MERV Ratings and Furnace Air Filter Efficiency

 The filter cartridge inside a high efficiency media furnace filter – one of our most popular products – is typically about 5 inches thick, and is an easily replaceable, cardboard frame, highly effective pleated filter.
 The increased surface area and the thickness of these filters allows for proper airflow and even better filter performance.
 The MERV ratings of high efficiency media filters commonly used in home applications range from approximately MERV 10 to MERV 16.

-One of our most popular media filters currently are MERV 16 rated filters from Lennox Industries, which remove up to 99.99% of particles down to 3 microns in size, 95% of particles down to 0.3 microns, and also feature activated carbon-coated filter media: true hospital-grade performance!
+One of our most popular media filters are MERV 16 rated filters from Lennox Industries, which remove up to 99.99% of particles down to 3 microns in size, 95% of particles down to 0.3 microns, and also feature an activated carbon-coated media: true hospital-grade performance!
 It’s important to keep in mind that the higher the MERV rating of the furnace filter you consider, the greater the care that must be taken to make sure it’s the right match for your furnace and your home’s ducting system.
 That’s where consulting a pro like our team at Save Home Heat makes a lot of sense.

 Electronic Air Cleaners and Hybrid Products